-Expenses, other than hard costs, required for a real estate/construction project.
-Examples of soft costs include legal and architectural fees.
+Expenses, other than hard costs, incurred in developing a real estate project.
+These costs include financial, architectural, and legal fees.

 Driven by the nonprofit’s programmatic offerings, a space plan takes into account the building specifications needed to for the organization to serve the desired numbers of clients, house the desired numbers of staff needed to support program operations, etc.

 A formal process that helps nonprofits determine short- and long-term facility needs based on the organization’s business goals.